status-im/status-web/apps/website/docs/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

 title: Back up and secure your recovery phrase
 ---

-Your Status recovery phrase (also known as a seed phrase or backup phrase) consists of 12 words that can be used to regenerate your [private key][understand-your-status-keys-and-recovery-phrase].
+Your Status recovery phrase (also known as a seed phrase or backup phrase) consists of 12 words that can be used to regenerate your [private key](./understand-your-status-keys-and-recovery-phrase.md).
 If you lose your private key or it is compromised, you lose access to your Status profile and funds forever.
 For this reason, you must always backup your recovery phrase and keep it safe.

 :::warn
 Status can't recover your Status password or recovery phrase for you.
 It is your responsibility to keep this information safe.
-Check out [If you lose your Status password or recovery phrase][if-you-lose-your-status-password-or-recovery-phrase] for more information.
+Check out [If you lose your Status password or recovery phrase](./if-you-lose-your-status-password-or-recovery-phrase.md) for more information.
 :::

 ## Back up your recovery phrase